gmanatole/Acoustic_Wind/README.md

 # Using underwater acoustics to estimate surface wind speed

 This GUI contains all the tools necessary to get in-situ estimations of surface wind speed from an acoustic dataset.
+Packages needed for GUI to run properly can be found in requirements.txt

 ## Estimate weather